 Schools with Process Engineering Programs: How to Choose

 Process engineering is a versatile branch of engineering that involves various industries, including food research and development.
 Most process engineering programs can be found in either the biological or chemical engineering departments of colleges and universities.
+Read on for tips on selecting a school for your process engineering studies.

 How to Choose a Process Engineering Program